 ﴾68﴿ Wa'adal laahul munafiqeena wal munaafiqaati wal kuffaara naara jahannnamma khaalideena feehaa; hiya hasbuhum; wa la'annahumul laahu wa lahum 'azaabum muqeem

-﴾67﴿ Hypocrites, men and women, some of them are with others.
-They enjoin what is wrong and forbid what is right and tie their hands They forgot Allah, the Exalted, so Allah, the Exalted, forsook them (and deprived them of good).
-Indeed, they are the hypocrites, the great transgressors
+﴾67﴿ The hypocrite men and hypocrite women are of one another; they enjoin what is wrong and forbid what is right, and withhold their hands.
+They have forgotten Allah, so He has forgotten them (depriving them of good).
+Indeed, the hypocrites—they are the defiantly disobedient.

-﴾68﴿ Allah Almighty has promised the hypocrite men and the hypocrite women and the disbelievers the Fire of Hell, wherein they will abide forever Sufficient is the punishment for them, and Allah, the Exalted, has cursed them, and for them is the everlasting punishment
+﴾68﴿ Allah has promised the hypocrite men and hypocrite women, and the disbelievers, the Fire of Hell—they will abide therein forever.
+That is sufficient recompense for them.
+And Allah has cursed them, and for them is a lasting punishment.

 [66] This verse is also a warning to the hypocrites, and it mentions two of their disgraceful traits.